Parables of Jesus' Authority

 The very Scriptures that the religious leaders used to justify their position also revealed Jesus to be their Messiah.

-Then there's the incident with the fig tree.
-It's one of the most mis-taught symbolic figures.
-The fig tree does not represent Israel!
+Then there’s the incident with the fig tree.
+It’s one of the most mistaught symbolic figures.
+The fig tree applies to Israel but it does not represent Israel!
+Let me explain.

 The account is found in two of the gospels –and it is slightly different in each one (Matthew 21:18-22, Mark 11:12-14, 20-25).
 The main thrust is the same however.
 Jesus looked to see if it had any fruit –but all He found was leaves and no fruit.
 He cursed the tree and it withered.
 His disciples were amazed and He told them that they could do even more if they had faith.

-So what does the fig tree represent if it's not Israel?
-It's a reference back to Genesis 3.
-That's where mankind attempted to cover his sin (unrighteousness) with fig leaves.
+So what does the fig tree represent?
+It’s a reference back to Genesis 3.
+That’s where mankind attempted to cover his sin (unrighteousness) with fig leaves.
 It represents self-righteousness.
 Following laws and religious traditions to be on good terms with God has never worked.
 God has always required man to live by faith in what He has provided.
-In the garden, God had to provide something better than fig leaves –the skin of a sacrificed animal.
+In the garden, God had to provide something better than fig leaves to take care of sin –He used the skin of a sacrificed animal.
 Payment of sin has always involved death –spilled blood.

-Jesus was looking for fruit –works resulting from walking by faith.
-There is no fruit –"fruit of the Spirit"– where self-righteousness is concerned.
-In this allegory, Jesus was merely re-telling what had been declared so many times in the Scriptures.
+Jesus was looking for fruit –works resulting from living by faith.
+There is no fruit –”fruit of the Spirit”– where self-righteousness is concerned.
+In this allegory, Jesus was merely retelling what had been declared so many times in the Scriptures.

 How is that more than what Jesus did?
 He was only able to tell what was going to happen –just like the Scriptures foretold.
 We can tell what actually did happen!
 Jesus was crucified on the cross, descended into death, and on the third day was raised to life again.
 The disciples preached that message then and we can do it too!